Dynatrace/dynatrace-configuration-as-code/README.md

-# Dynatrace Monitoring as Code
+# The Awesome Dynatrace Monitoring as Code

 This tool automates deployment of Dynatrace Monitoring Configuration to one or multiple Dynatrace environments.